Amazon's Astro robot is a 24-hour security guard and smart assistant all rolled into one

 Home safe home

-As with Amazon's range of Ring cameras and video doorbells, a big part of the messaging around Astro has to do with security.
+As with Amazon's range of Ring video doorbells and cameras, a big part of the messaging around Astro has to do with security.

 A press release states that "When you’re away, Astro helps provide the peace of mind that comes with knowing your home is safe.
 Astro can move autonomously around your home, navigate to check in on specific areas, show you a live view of rooms through the Astro app, or even send alerts if it detects an unrecognized person.